roecrew/botnet/README.md

 View script.txt for script format.

 The first line of the script must be the target ip address.
-After that, enter the addresses tyou will use for pinging.
+After that, enter the addresses you will use for pinging and the passwords.